abdalla143079/CNN-LSTM-CAMELS/README.md

 * Here we provide the notebook which was used to conduct the study and create all the visualizations

-* To reproduce the results, download the notebook and the folders and fix the new folders path to remove the google drive refernces
+* To reproduce the results, download the notebook and the folders and fix the new folders path (in the 1st cell in the notebook) to remove the google drive refernces

 ![image](https://github.com/user-attachments/assets/131d43a3-0bd2-4fed-b8f0-6537dddd0dab)